-Fariza Hanis Abd Razak Faculty of Computer and Mathematical Sciences, Universiti Teknologi MARA Shah Alam fariza@tmsk.uitm.edu.my
+Fariza Hanis Abd Razak

+Faculty of Computer and Mathematical Sciences, Universiti Teknologi MARA Shah Alam fariza@tmsk.uitm.edu.my

+Haryani Haron

-Haryani Haron Faculty of Computer and Mathematical Sciences, Universiti Teknologi MARA Shah Alam haryani@tmsk.uitm.edu.my
+Faculty of Computer and Mathematical Sciences, Universiti Teknologi MARA Shah Alam haryani@tmsk.uitm.edu.my

 Earlier research has examined the motivation of senior entrepreneurs, which is later reflected in the typology or also known as the types of senior entrepreneurs.
 A senior entrepreneur is defined as an elderly who has retired from previous employment to become a first-time 'senior entrepreneur.'
 The existing typologies of senior entrepreneurs are largely drawn from push and pull motivations driven by either extrinsic or intrinsic values.
-As time flies, the newly emerged motivations in senior entrepreneurs.
+As time flies, the newly emerged motivations in senior entrepreneurship, have created up new and further studies in reflecting more typologies of senior entrepreneurs.
 The next section discusses the existing typologies of senior entrepreneurs, including the definition and characteristics of each typology.